-The District is in the final planning stage of a renovation project at the Middle School.
-The primary components of this proposed renovation are a new roof, HVAC upgrade, and electrical upgrades.
+The Middle School renovation project is in progress and is expected to be completed in February 2022.
+The District is in the planning stage for a renovation project at the High School.
+The primary components of this proposed renovation are HVAC upgrades, electrical upgrades, roof replacement, and comprehensive renovations to the auditorium.

-BUDGET 2019-2020
+BUDGET 2020-2021

 The Board of School Directors approved a 0 millage increase for 2020-2021.
-The millage remains at 26.96 mills, which means that property owners will pay \$26.96 for each \$1,000 of assessed valuation.
+The millage remains at 26.96 mills, which means that property owners will pay \$26.96 for each \$1,000.00 of assessed valuation.

-The 2020-21 budget maintained the existing programs offered in the District but in addition to the continually increasing costs for retirement, special education, and charter school tuition, the Covid-19 pandemic has placed additional stress on a deficit budget.
+The 2020-21 budget maintained the existing programs offered in the District and included expenditures to mitigate learning loss as a result of the COVID-19 pandemic.